weng1102/reading_app/curriculum/4wordsentences.md

 1. This weather is horrible.
 1. I want beautiful weather.
 1. My car is expensive.
-1. Who's your favourite actor?
+1. Who's your favorite actor?
 1. The baker makes bread.
 1. I'm thin but strong.
 1. What does it cost?